Your Loan Application

-Please try ensure that the name/s appearing on the contract of sale is exactly the same as the name used for the applicants for the loan eg: William Smith is NOT the same as William & Mary Smith.
-When you receive your letter of offer check the details again for accuracy of names and addresses, loan type and interest charges.
+Ideally please try to ensure that the name/s appearing on the contract of sale is exactly the same as the name used for the applicants for the loan eg: William Smith is NOT the same as William & Mary Smith.
+When you receive your letter of offer check the details again for accuracy of names and addresses, loan type and interest charges – call your broker if you have any concerns.
 The mortgage documents will be issued on the basis of the offer, having documents re-issued can waste several days.
 If your loan should be Interest Only – this must be correct prior to settlement as it is not always a simple (cheap) matter to change after settlement.
+Note: if you apply for a package deal discount based on payment of an annual fee then the interest rates and fees quoted on the mortgage document will usually be the rates and charges that will apply if you fail to pay the annual fee.
+Which makes sense when you think about it.

 Finally, the mortgage document is a contract and as such it advisable that you seek legal advice.
-You cannot modify (using initials) the contract and any changes will require a re-issue of documents with further delays so pay close attention and ensure you sign where required with appropriate witness signatures and return all documents that are not indicated as “clients copy”.
+You cannot modify (using initials) the contract and any changes will require a re-issue of mortgage documents with further delays so pay close attention and ensure you sign where required with appropriate witness signatures and return all documents that are not indicated as “clients copy”.
 The Mortgage Finance Association clearly state that mortgage brokers should not advise or offer interpretation of mortgage contracts as we are not qualified or indemnified to do so.
 We can assist you with clarification on interest rates and fees however we strongly advise you to seek professional legal advice on the terms of the mortgage contract.